Think those bags are recyclable? California says think again

 Consumers are supposed to be able to return their plastic bags to grocery stores and other retailers.
 But many removed their bag recycling bins during the early days of the pandemic, fearing contamination.

 For the system to work, retailers must collect the bags and sell them back to manufacturers for use in making new bags that must include 40% recycled content and be reusable at least 125 times.
-Murray suspects that most are reused once.
+Murray suspects that most are reused once to hold other trash.

 “That’s not meeting the standard and it may be time to phase these bags out," he said.